coalton-lang/coalton-website/content/post/20220520-quantum-compile.md

 ## Common Lisp and the quilc compiler

-One of the best optimizing compilers for quantum computing is called [quilc](https://github.com/quil-lang/quilc).
+[Quilc](https://github.com/quil-lang/quilc) is one of the best optimizing compilers for quantum computers.
 It is written in Common Lisp and is capable of taking arbitrary quantum programs written in [Quil](https://quil-lang.github.io/), and compiling and optimizing them into code that conforms to just about any extant gate-based quantum computing architecture that exists today.
 Common Lisp has been a great choice, if even only for its interactive debugging facilities, for building a compiler for quantum computers.

 But it hasn't been without trouble.
 Quilc is a large and complex program.
-While engineering quilc, we often lack confidence that the compiler is operating correctly.
+While developing quilc, we often lack confidence in the correctness of larger changes being made.
 Confidence would wax and wane with the coming and going of different kinds of bugs, like

 - classic type errors, "got X but expected Y",
 - data structure inconsistency errors,